cryptofinlabs/bskt-daf/README.md

 - Since Escrow ("proxy") requires approval anyway, maybe approval for issue/redeem should be there too.
 - No fee for getTokens

+## Documentation
+### Auction
+When bidding, the calls must be carefully constructed to pass in tokens in the required order.
+It must match the order specified in `getRebalanceDeltas()`.

 ### Tests
 need to write assert.equal for bignumbers use new web3 for truffle